drolsonmi/SnowCollegeClasses/math1040online/Lectures/Solutions/17_2_Solution2b.md

 #### Answer to Practice Problem 2
+A factory produces light bulbs with a mean lifetime of 1,200 hours and a standard deviation of 100 hours.
+A quality control engineer selects a random sample of 36 bulbs.

 2. What is the probability that the sample mean lifetime of the 36 bulbs is greater than 1,225 hours?
     * The mean and standard deviation are:
         * $\mu_{\bar{x}}$ = $\mu$ = 1200